Go to Rio De Janeiro Carnival

 Eating

-Brazilian carnival food is street food: acaraje (black-eyed pea fritters filled with shrimp), coxinhas (fried chicken croquettes), and pastel (fried pastry) from vendors everywhere.
-For a sit-down meal, Confeitaria Colombo downtown is an Art Nouveau bakery and restaurant in business since 1894, worth visiting regardless of time of year.
-Lunch mains around BRL 60-90.
+Street food carries Carnival: acaraje (black-eyed pea fritters filled with shrimp), coxinha (fried chicken croquettes), pastel (fried pastry) from vendors on every block.
+For a proper sit-down meal, Confeitaria Colombo downtown is an Art Nouveau bakery and restaurant in business since 1894, worth visiting regardless of time of year; lunch mains run BRL 60-90.

 Staying